attilammagyar/js80p/README.md

 sometimes above, and sometimes below.

-When the instability of the two oscillators is set to the same value, and the [MODE](#usage-synth-main-mode) knob is in the Mix&Mod position, then the oscillators will synchronize their random divergence: each note will be off from the correct pitch by a random amount, but within a single voice, the two oscillators will always be off by the same amount, and will always diverge by the same amount in the same direction.
+When the instability of the two oscillators is set to the same value, and the [operating mode](#usage-synth-main-mode) knob is in the Mix&Mod position, then the oscillators will synchronize their random divergence: each note will be off from the correct pitch by a random amount, but within a single voice, the two oscillators will always be off by the same amount, and will always diverge by the same amount in the same direction.